LinwoodDev/Setonix/docs/src/content/docs/docs/v1/server.md

 There should be a core pack already installed in the directory.
 This pack contains all the default cards, boards, and dice.
 Put your custom packs in this directory to load them into the server.

-By default, the server will use an unsecure websocket connection using http.
-To use a secure connection with https, you need to provide a certificate and key file.
-This can be done by creating a directory called `certs` in the current working directory and putting the certificate (with name `server.crt`) and key file (with name `server.key`) in there.
+Account authentication requires a secure WebSocket connection when the server listens outside loopback.
+Create a `certs` directory in the current working directory and provide the certificate as `server.crt` and its private key as `server.key`.
+The server refuses to start public-key authentication on a non-loopback plaintext listener.
+For isolated development only, `--allow-insecure-authentication` (or `SETONIX_ALLOW_INSECURE_AUTHENTICATION=true`) overrides this protection and prints a prominent relay-attack warning.

+Authentication uses a short-lived, connection-bound Ed25519 transcript containing the server certificate fingerprint, protocol version, timestamps, channel, and random nonce.
+Unauthenticated connections time out after 45 seconds, and three failed attempts close the connection.

 The world will be saved in the current working directory in a file called `world.stnx`.
 This file will contain all the data of the world, including the packs that are loaded into the server.
 This file is compatible with the single player world file.